Protected DataChain & BlockChain (Pro)

 await blockChain.AppendAsync(4);

-// If you wish to manually synchronize data with the remote source you can do as following.
+// If you wish to manually synchronize data with the remote source, you can do so as follows.

 await blockChain.SynchronizeAsync();